-For example, young whales breach more often than adult whales.
-Female sperm whales, although larger than the males breach much more often.
+Young whales breach more often than adult whales.
+Female sperm whales, although more significant than males, breach much more often.

 Baleen whales in the North Atlantic breach more when in their feeding grounds than in their breeding grounds.
 Humpback whales can be seen to breach about seven times as much as they do when feeding than when around the opposite sex.

-The thought that breaching is as a means of communicating is especially true in sperm whales, right whales and humpback whales when groups are splitting up or merging.
+The thought that breaching is a means of communicating is especially true in sperm whales, right whales, and humpback whales when groups are splitting up or merging.

-In groups of right whales and humpback whales, a breach from one whale often causes other whales in the vicinity to also breach.
-Clusters of whales up to 10 km across have been seen to breach in this way.
+In groups of right and humpback whales, a breach from one whale often causes other whales in the vicinity also to breach.
+Clusters of whales up to 10 km across have been seen to breach this way.

-When a male humpback finishes their song in the Hawaiian islands where they breed, they can often be seen breaching.
+When male humpbacks finish their song in the Hawaiian islands where they breed, they can often be seen breaching.

 Wind speeds also play a part in the breaching habits of whales.
 Scientists have noticed that with higher wind speeds, breaching occurs more often.
 However, there is no specific reason for why this happens.

 Some whales have been seen to breach almost 200 times in one display, although they can be seen getting physically tired as the breaches are less impressive with less of their bodies exiting the water.

 Which Whales Breach?